FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Communicate clearly with the seller and fulfill the contract obligations, and you shouldn’t have an issue with assigning a real estate contract.

-Double closing is when you close on the property (meaning you actually buy it), and then resell the property to the end buyer that you would have assigned the contract to originally.
+Double closing is when you close on the property (meaning you buy it), and then resell the property to the end buyer that you would have assigned the contract to originally and can take place when the seller has an issue with the assignment of contract.

 The process of a double close is typically performed as soon as possible to reduce the risk to the wholesaler.
 If funds are needed to close on a property for this reason, then transactional funding is a great resource to use for any investor.

-Transactional funding lenders lend real estate investors short term capital for double closing transactions.
+Transactional funding lenders lend real estate investors short-term capital for double-closing transactions.

 Assignment Of Contract: Pros & Cons